vothane/aceshigh/README.md

 **ac** tive **e** ngine for **s** earch in **h** eavy &amp; l **igh** t ruby web apps (rails, sinatra, ...)

 Exposes the Lucene Java libraries to any implementation of Ruby by using JRuby and DRb.

+demo

+open a JRuby terminal (if using rvm: rvm use jruby)

+type

+jruby index_server.rb druby://localhost:12345

+should get output of

+druby://localhost:12345

+search server is running

+now open a second terminal with MRI Ruby (rvm use ruby-1.9.3)

+type

+irb

+in irb type

+> require 'drb/drb'
+> e = DRbObject.new_with_uri('druby://localhost:12345')
+> e.index("id", "test")

+will index field 'id' with value "test" in Lucene